-d.
-Help facilitate contacts amongst providers who have similar training needs to collaborate on solutions by regularly attending local career fairs, incentivizing employee referrals, and creating scholarships for a fiber and splicing apprenticeship program and other targeted functional areas like broadband network architects, surveyors/locators, or digital navigators.
-NBO will collaborate with its workforce partners to identify appropriate curriculum partners so that trainees may qualify for certifications and apprenticeships most needed by entities that hire.

-e.
-Seek feedback from employers, education and training providers, the public workforce system, unions and worker organizations, and community-based organizations that may have relevant data or provide existing programs that could benefit NBO or its partners in the development of workforce programs.
-4. NBO will:
+- Help facilitate contacts among providers who have similar training needs to collaborate on solutions by regularly attending local career fairs, incentivizing employee referrals, and creating scholarships for apprenticeship program for targeted functional areas like broadband network architects, surveyors/locators, or digital navigators.
+NBO will collaborate with its workforce partners to identify appropriate curriculum partners so that trainees may qualify for certifications and apprenticeships most needed by entities that hire. - Seek feedback from employers, education and training providers, the public workforce system, unions and worker organizations, and CBOs that may have relevant data or provide existing programs that could benefit NBO or its partners in the development of workforce programs.